 Frequently Asked Questions

-It is our mission to make the death care process as straightforward and as gentle as possible.
+It is our mission to make the death care process as straightforward as possible.

 Is there anyone who isn’t eligible for human composting?

 The process of human composting destroys most harmful pathogens.
-There are three rare diseases that disqualify a body from undergoing human composting: Ebola, prion diseases such as Creutzfeldt-Jakob Disease, and tuberculosis.
+There are three rare diseases that disqualify a body from undergoing human composting: Ebola, prion diseases such as Creutzfeldt-Jakob Disease, and active tuberculosis.